bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >            </distribution>
 > </distribution>

-We now see the **operators**.
+The next part of the XML file sets the **operators**.
 As for the exponential coalescent model, we will remove the operators related to tree construction, which we don't need.

 >Remove the tree operators:
 >